itsThatCoderBoy/Plex-Console-Stage-1/README.md

 **What's the Plan?**
 I currently have the devboard designed and ready to ship off to JLCPCB when I get funding!
 The first module that I am going to create is just a simple screen made of Charlie-Plexed LEDS.
 This is mainly just to practice coding, get the connection between the devboard and module hammered down, and make sure that the devboard works of course.
 After that, I move on to the main idea: The Nintendon't GameMan.
-This is basically a Gameboy-like
+This is basically a Gameboy-like little pocket console with famous games like Tesris, Pac-Boy, and maybe even Toader!
+I haven't gotten to this point yet of course, but I am moving swiftly along.

+**Current Progress**

+*Devboard*